 One of TSOD’s most popular workshops is our Sexual Harassment Prevention series.
-Well, viagra usa popular is probably not the right word.
+Well, popular is probably not the right word.
 It’s a program much in demand but those consigned to sit through it are often less than enthused.
 They often feel “sentenced” to the two-hour session.

 It’s worth noting that while we treat the material seriously we do everything we can to keep it upbeat so if you see it on your agenda it’ll be OK.

 And there’s good news about the topic.
 The number of sexual harassment cases has fallen over the years so our program and that of other trainers nationwide is beginning to have an effect.

 What has not seemed to change is the number of times an inappropriate comment is made in the workplace based on a scripted line from a TV sitcom.
 We offer this warning: TV is not real life.

 TV Programs Can be Switched Off – Real Life Can’t